casanovg/Nb_TimonelTwiM/README.md

-# TimonelTwim Library
+# TimonelTwiM Arduino Library
-NB TimonelTwim Library
+This library enables uploading firmware to a microcontroller running the Timonel bootloader.
+It inherits from the [NbMicro](https://github.com/casanovg/Nb_Micro.git) class to implement the NB command set over the TWI (I2C) bus.